jasonray/pulpo-config/README.md

 # API

+# Terms: Config vs Options
+In this library, I use the following terms:
+* `config`: higher level class that offers ability to `set`/`get`, but also ability to load from a variety of sources or convenience methods
+* `options`: low level dictionary of key-value pairs, used to initialize `Config`.
+An `options` dictionary is used as the internal data store for the Config implementation

 ## Constructor
 `Config` can be initialized with a dictionary or json formatted config file
 * `Config(options: dict = None, json_file_path: str = None)`
   * With no parameters, will create a `Config` with no values
-  * If `dict` supplied, will initialize with the supplied key/value pairs.
-Note that this does support nest key/value structures
+  * If `dict` supplied, will initialize with the supplied key-value pairs.
+Note that this does support nest key-value structures
   * If `json_file_path` will load values from json formatted config file

 ## process_args